FACTBOX-Some key leaders of Afghanistan's Taliban | Law-Order

 He is believed to be aged around 60 years old, and his whereabouts are unknown. - Mullah Mohammad Yaqoob The son of Taliban founder Mullah Omar, Yaqoob oversees the group's military operations, and local media reports have said he is inside Afghanistan.
 He was proposed as overall leader of the movement during various succession tussles, but he put forward Akhundzada in 2016 because he felt he lacked battlefield experience and was too young, according to a Taliban commander at the meeting where Mansour's successor was chosen.

-The Taliban are an hardline Islamist movement in Afghanistan that has been fighting an insurgency against the Western-backed government in Kabul since being ousted from power in 2001.
+The Taliban is a hardline Islamist movement in Afghanistan that has been fighting an insurgency against the Western-backed government in Kabul since being ousted from power in 2001.
 It originally drew members from so-called "mujahideen" fighters who, with support from the United States, repelled Soviet forces in the 1980s.
-The group emerged in 1994 as one of the factions fighting a civil war and went on to control most of the country by 1996, when it imposed strict Islamic law.
+The group emerged in 1994 as one of the factions fighting a civil war and went on to control most of the country by 1996 when it imposed strict Islamic law.
 Opponents and Western countries accused it of brutally enforcing its version of sharia and suppressing religious minorities.

-Its founder and original leader was Mullah Mohammad Omar, who went into hiding after the Taliban was toppled by U.S.-backed local forces following the Sept.
+Its founder and original leader were Mullah Mohammad Omar, who went into hiding after the Taliban was toppled by U.S.-backed local forces following the Sept.
 11, 2001 attacks on the United States.
-So secretive were his whereabouts that his death, in 2013, was only confirmed two years later by his son.
+So secretive was his whereabouts that his death, in 2013, was only confirmed two years later by his son.

 The Taliban are once again in the ascendancy militarily in Afghanistan.
 Since foreign troops began to withdraw they have seized most of the country's territory and now control the capitals of eight of 34 provinces.
 Following are some of the key figures in the movement.